 Why is Ad Viewability Important?

-SSPs have pointed out that it’s important to reach above 70% ad viewability.
-According to a report, global desktop ad viewability reached 71.9% in 2020, and 67.6% for mobile.
+SSPs have pointed out that reaching above 70% ad viewability is important.
+According to a report, global desktop ad viewability reached 71.9% in 2020 and 67.6% for mobile.

 If users don’t view more than half of the served ads, ad campaigns become ineffective, and the price is much less than for a viewable ad.
-Other metrics such as viewable time and user engagement add an extra layer of clarity about the ad inventory’s value.
+Other metrics, such as viewable time and user engagement, clarify the ad inventory’s value more.
 As a result, publishers have a clear picture of the best-performing inventory and can optimize their sites accordingly.

-For advertisers, ad viewability is one of the most crucial metrics and is equally important for both brand awareness and performance campaigns.
+Ad viewability is one of the most crucial metrics for advertisers and is equally important for brand awareness and performance campaigns.
 A study by Google concluded that viewable display ads across the Google Display Network had a 4X lift in conversions than display ads that don’t meet the ad viewability standard.

-Currently, the programmatic industry focuses more on checking viewable impressions rather than served impressions.
+The programmatic industry currently focuses more on checking viewable impressions than served impressions.

 Setupad’s dashboard lets you check ad viewability for the whole ad inventory for a selected time period.